-Growing a palm plant successfully indoors means you have to provide it with an environment akin to the tropics.
-If your palm plant is drying out and dying, it could be an issue of temperature, light, water or pests.
-If you catch the grim situation in time, you may be able to revive your palm plant to a healthy, vibrant form.
-It is important to know what kind of palm plant you have, as some varieties require distinctive growing conditions.
+Growing a palm plant successfully means you have to provide it with a "tropical" environment.
+If your palm plant is drying out and dying, several issues could be in play, including cool temperatures, inadequate or excessive sunlight, too much or too little water, or infestation by pests.
+If you catch the grim situation in time, you may be able to return your palm plant to a healthy, vibrant form.

 To revive your palm, it is important for you to first find out what kind of palm plant you have, as some types require distinctive growing conditions.
 For example, the curly sentry palm (Howea belmoreana, USDA zones 9-11) requires a cooler temperature compared to other feather palm plants, and the areca palm (Dypsis lutescens, zones 10-11) benefits from having some water sitting in its saucer, if grown as a potted plant.

 Remove any dead or dried out, yellow to brown fronds from your palm plant.
 During your pruning sessions, be careful not to tug so hard that you damage the plant's trunk.

 Move your indoor palm plant away from any source of cool drafts, such as an open window or cool air leaks coming through the wall.
 Sudden cool drafts may cause palm plant fronds to turn brown and die.

 Monitor the temperature of the room to ensure the proper climate for an indoor palm.
 Most feather fans prefer a nightly temperature between 62 and 65 degrees Fahrenheit and a daily temperature between 80 and 85 F. Fan palm plants can tolerate cooler temperatures with a nightly temperature between 50 and 55 F and a daily temperature between 65 and 70 F.